kheller18/data-structures-algorithms/questions/AWS.md

      + When you use AWS Lambda, you are only going to be charged for the resources that you actually put to use.
 The total number of requests made to your functions and the total amount of time that your code is in execution will be used to determine the amount of money that you are responsible for paying.
 Even in the case of test invokes from the console, if Lambda begins running as a result of receiving an event notification or invoking a function, it will have registered a request.
 This is true even if the console is used to test invokes.

 102. Define and explain the three basic types of cloud services and the AWS products that are built based on them?
-     + Computing: These include EC2, Elastic Beanstalk, Lambda, Auto-Scaling, and Lightsat.
+     + `Computing`: These include EC2, Elastic Beanstalk, Lambda, Auto-Scaling, and Lightsat.
-     + Storage: These include S3, Glacier, Elastic Block Storage, Elastic File System.
+     + `Storage`: These include S3, Glacier, Elastic Block Storage, Elastic File System.
-     + Networking: These include VPC, Amazon CloudFront, Route53
+     + `Networking`: These include VPC, Amazon CloudFront, Route53

 103. What is the relation between the Availability Zone and Region?
      + AWS regions are separate geographical areas, like the US-West 1 (North California) and Asia South (Mumbai).
 On the other hand, availability zones are the areas that are present inside the regions.
 These are generally isolated zones that can replicate themselves whenever required.
      ![availabity zone and region](../images/aws/availablity_zone_region.png)

 104. What is auto-scaling?
-     + Auto-scaling: is a function that allows you to provision and launch new instances whenever there is a demand.
+     + `Auto-scaling`: is a function that allows you to provision and launch new instances whenever there is a demand.
 It allows you to automatically increase or decrease resource capacity in relation to the demand.

 105. What is geo-targeting in CloudFront?
-     + Geo-Targeting: is a concept where businesses can show personalized content to their audience based on their geographic location without changing the URL.
+     + `Geo-Targeting`: is a concept where businesses can show personalized content to their audience based on their geographic location without changing the URL.
 This helps you create customized content for the audience of a specific geographical area, keeping their needs in the forefront.

 106. What are the steps involved in a CloudFormation Solution?
     ![cloudformation solution steps](../images/aws/cloudformation_steps.png)